How to open a UK Bank Account

 If you are studying on a course for less than six months, then you and your dependents will not be entitled to full NHS treatment unless that is, your Country has an agreement with the UK.
 Please check the UKCISA website for more information.

 European Economic Area Nationals will qualify for full NHS treatment even if they are here for less than six months if they have either filled in form E111 (EHIC from January 2006) in their country or brought their European Health Insurance card with them to the UK.

 What do I do if I do not qualify for NHS Treatment?

 If you do not qualify for NHS treatment we strongly advise you to take out medical insurance for the duration of your visit to the UK.
 If you have medical insurance in your own country, check whether you can extend it to cover your stay in the UK.
 Otherwise, you will need to contact Insurance Companies in the UK to find suitable cover.

 How do I register with a GP?

 To register with a GP you need to contact the student medical centre or visit the local GP Surgery, taking evidence that you are a student.
 You will then be sent a Medical Card with your NHS number.
 Details of GP’s in Roehampton can be obtained either from the Information Centre or Student Union or searching online.
-Alternatively contact NHS Choices if you have any problems in registering with a GP, contact NHS direct.
+Alternatively, contact NHS Choices.

 Do I need to pay for NHS treatment?